 Healthy eating started to draw my interest when I started at the gym, the menu in the café had foods that I had never even heard of and I wanted to understand them.
 Next, as a Christmas present, 2015, my aunt sent me a Deliciously Ella book and my parents gave me a smoothie machine.
-From then on, my love for vegetarian and vegan food bloomed.
+From then on, my love for vegetarian,vegan and stunning food bloomed.
 I discovered many youtubers, such as The Happy Pear, Joe Wicks The Body Coach and Nicola Whitehead.
-And soon, instead of baking a plain sponge with jam and buttercream (as nice as it can be) I was trying new, different flavours like vegan peanut butter cake or granola bars, which I now prefer, and no I’m not lying either!
+And soon, instead of baking a plain sponge with jam and buttercream (as nice as it can be) I was trying new, different flavours like peanut butter cake or granola bars, which I now prefer, and no I’m not lying either!
 Finding the ingredients turned out to be the hardest part.
-Holland and Barrett, although my favourite food shop, is out of a 16 year old’s price range, which made me develop my blog ethos: to create cheap and healthy food.
+Holland and Barrett, although my favourite food shop, is out of a student’s price range, which made me develop my blog ethos: to create cheap and healthy food.
 Whether I’m in the free from isle in Tesco or finding a bargain in TK max, there are ways round it!
 A lot of my recipes use normal ingredients as living healthy can be super cheap most of the time.
 Its just learning how to avoid the marketing and health claims that are seen everywhere these days.

 Why Courgetti Blogetti?

 The name came from when I was making courgetti in the kitchen with a spiralizer for dinner, I had asked my sister to help me think of blog names and she was so proud of the name!
 Follow me on Instagram, Facebook and Twitter @courgettiblog to see my lifestyle first-hand!